Helpful Tips on Buying and Sizing Kids Golf Clubs

 “If I was really going to grow the game with kids, I’d say we should sell every kid a putter,” Dodson says.
 “That’s 40% of the game.
 Get your kids into the game that way.
 In fact, putting should be a third of your practice time.
 Instead, every kid gets a driver as his or her first club, but putting is the key to the game.
 Many people introduce clubs far too early in the process.
 Remember, loft is your friend when you’re starting out.

 Putting also makes for simple fun with dad or an older sibling on the practice green or at the mini-putt course.
 “As a young kid, you can play your dad in a putting contest,” Dodson points out.
 “You may not be able to out-drive dad, but you may out-putt him.”
 Hall concurs, saying that for kids aged 3-6 there is “no question” that the putter is the club to start with.
-He points out that 95% of golf pros start with putters when they teach beginners.
-“For older kids, you may start with the putter, but then go to a 7 or 9 iron,” Hall adds.
-“Those are probably the two easiest clubs to hit.
-When you start with those clubs, there’s a strong likelihood that the youngster will have immediate success.”'

-Going to the Range
+Going to the Golf Range with your junior golfer

 If available, a local driving range is a great place to give your young golfer the chance to hit golf balls for the first time.
 But remember: the first trip to the driving range should be fun.
 Period.
 “Give them clubs, get the bucket and let them have at it,” Hall advises.
 “Ninety-nine percent of the programs that pros have, they will spend a minimum of six lessons for kids before they allow them on the course.”